Plotter Blade Angles - Edward Mathias & Co

 Most modern plotters now used the in UK are drag cutters.

-When those descriptions became common most plotters in UK were tangential cutters which worked very differently.
+When those old descriptions became common most plotters in UK were tangential cutters which worked very differently.

 There were very few machine types in the UK and very few blade types available so simplistic descriptions became common.